Swizec/react-d3js-es6-ebook/manuscript/better-environment.md

 The quickest way to set this up is to use Dan Abramov's [react-transform-boilerplate](https://github.com/gaearon/react-transform-boilerplate) project.
 It's what I use for new projects these days.

 If you know how to do this already, skip ahead to the [Visualizing Data with React.js](#the-meat-start) chapter.
 In the rest of this chapter, I'm going to show you how to get started with the boilerplate project.
 I'm also going to explain some of the moving parts that make it tick.

+Your book package also contains a starter project.
+You can use that to get started right away.
+It's what you would get after following this chapter.

 ## NPM for dependencies and tools